-CHEM 1510: General Chemistry
+CHEM 1510: General Chemistry I

 This is the first course in a two-course general chemistry sequence, which covers the principles of chemistry and its quantitative aspects.
 Topics include the atomic theory of matter, characteristics of structure and bonding, reactions and stoichiometry, electronic structure, and the periodic table of the elements.
 Descriptive chemistry is integrated throughout the course.
+This course is intended for math/science students.